 Gluten Free Raspberry Blondies Ingredients

-- Gluten free flour: be sure to use 1:1 gluten free all purpose flour containing xanthan gum for best results.
+- Gluten free flour: use 1:1 gluten free all purpose flour containing xanthan gum for structure.

 - Tigernut flour: this is a nut free alternative to almond flour which provides some natural sweetness.
 Mixing gluten free flours results in the best texture.

-- Olive oil: this healthy fat is the perfect liquid fat for this blondies recipe.
+- Olive oil: this dairy free fat option keeps the blondies light.

 - Maple syrup: you may be surprised we aren't using brown sugar (or coconut sugar), but I find that maple syrup works best in this recipe.
 Be sure to use pure maple syrup, not pancake syrup.

-- Baking powder, salt, vanilla extract: be sure to use an aluminum free and corn free baking powder (like the one I have linked), to keep this recipe allergy friendly.
-Also be sure to use pure vanilla extract.
+- Baking powder, salt, vanilla extract: be sure to use an aluminum free and corn free baking powder (like the one I have linked) to keep this recipe allergy friendly along with pure vanilla extract.

 - Raspberries: opt for sweet, juicy raspberries for the ultimate blondies!
 We fold the raspberries in whole, no need to tear them into smaller pieces.

 - Powdered sugar: this is for the glaze on top.
-Make your own homemade powdered sugar with coconut sugar to keep this recipe refined sugar free.
+Make your own homemade powdered sugar at home with coconut sugar to keep this recipe refined sugar free.

 - Pink powder: You'll need a pink powder to dye the glaze on top.
 For a natural option, use beet powder or finely ground dried raspberries or strawberries.